Arthur Penhallow

-Penhallow's trademark is the saying of his name as "Arthur Penhallow, BABY", "The Poobah", "The Poob", or "The Grand Poobah", and the cry is one of WRIF's most popular bumper sticker slogans.
-When Howard Stern was a D.J. briefly at Detroit station WWWW, he mocked Penhallow's "BABY!" by announcing, "This is WWWW in Detroit, MAMMY!"

-Penhallow regularly refers to himself as "Big Daddy Arthur P" or simply, "Big Daddy", as do others on the station.
-Fans typically refer to him simply as "Arthur P".

 Penhallow played himself in the film The Upside of Anger.

 In January 2009, Penhallow's contract expired at WRIF and he was off the air for more than a month before finally releasing a statement on March 27, on his Facebook page saying: "It appears that my days in Detroit radio are over for now.
 Thanks for your support over the last 39 years....I shall return."

-After months of negotiations, WRIF management and Mr. Penhallow were unable to come to an agreement on the terms of his contract.
+After months of negotiations, WRIF management and Penhallow were unable to come to an agreement on the terms of his contract.
 "We are disappointed that we couldn't come to a contractual agreement with Arthur," said Greater Media Market Manager, John Gallagher.
 "He is obviously a legend in the market and his many years of service to the industry are deeply appreciated.
 He will be sorely missed."
-He has since announced a permanent goodbye to Detroit, relocating to Texas to be closer with family.
+He has since announced a departure from Detroit, relocating to Texas to be closer with family.